codsen/codsen/packages/html-img-alt/readme.md

 ## The algorithm

-If somebody would come up with this problem, the first idea would be to tackle it by parsing the HTML, traversing the AST tree, finding `img` tags and checking are all `alt` attributes in place.
+If somebody came up with this problem, the first idea would be to tackle it by parsing the HTML, traversing the AST tree, finding `img` tags and checking are all `alt` attributes in place.

-However, this way is: a) succeptible to HTML errors or any unrecognised code in the HTML (such as your back-end code or ESP campaign setup tags), and b) it's slow.
+However, this way is a) susceptible to HTML errors or any unrecognised code in the HTML (such as your back-end code or ESP campaign setup tags), and b) it's slow.

-My chosen way, treating the HTML as string, is both fastest and the most resilient.
+My chosen way, treating the HTML as a string, is both fastest and the most resilient.
 We traverse the code **only once**.
-All findings are put into "to-do list", driven by combo of:
+All findings are put into "to-do list", driven by a combo of:

 * [string-slices-array-push](https://github.com/codsen/string-slices-array-push) - which manages the string index ranges, allowing to add/remove/query; and
 * [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) - which takes the final "to-do list" string ranges array and performs all those operations at once.

 The operation speeds are so fast that we can allow it to be [synchronous](https://stackoverflow.com/q/16336367/3943954)!

-When I recoded [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/) this way (v.2+), treating HTML as string, the largest of the largest email templates' fixing time dropped from handful _minutes_ to _miliseconds_.
+When I re-coded [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/) this way (v.2+), treating HTML as a string, the largest of the largest email templates' fixing time dropped from handful _minutes_ to _miliseconds_.

 **[⬆ &nbsp;back to top](#)**